 What can you experience

 On the first floor you can find the exhibition, “Where stream, sea and people meet”.
-Entry is free.
+Entry is free every day from 8.00 until 20.00.
 The entrance to the exhibition is from the courtyard.

 Go for a walk along the planet path which is approx. 500 metres long.
-In the courtyard, you can find information about the path, which will take you from the Sun to Neptune.
 When you have crossed one metre of the planet path, it corresponds to 10 million km in space.